#15: 🔋 Creating a Service

 You don't need to change anything in the template since we're assigning the list to the same property we used before.
 Seems like nothing has changed, but you can check that the list comes from the service by changing it from there (adding an item, changing a title, etc.).

-๐Ÿ’พ Save your code You can just press Ctrl + S(On Windows) or Cmd + S(On Mac.)
-Press Save in the toolbar and continue to the next section of the tutorial.
+Press **Save** in the toolbar and continue to the next section of the tutorial.